Ab initio study of the neutron and Fermi polarons on the lattice: From UltraCold Atoms to Nuclear Physics

 While cold-atomic experiments are able to successfully probe the Fermi polaron, recent years have shown that the polaron is also an interesting system within the realm of nuclear physics.
-The $s$-wave scattering length for the neutron-neutron interaction, $a \sim -18.5\ \text{fm}$, is often characterized as unusually large, which leads to a natural comparison with cold-atomic experiments at unitarity.
+The $s$-wave scattering length for the neutron-neutron interaction, $a \approx -18.5\ \text{fm}$, is often characterized as unusually large, which leads to a natural comparison with cold-atomic experiments at unitarity.
+Though both the unitary Fermi gas and neutron matter have large negative scattering lengths, they differ dramatically in their effective ranges.
+Our cold atoms calculations in Fig.~\ref{fig:neutrons_vs_coldatoms} are carried out at unitarity ($r_e=0$) the neutron-neutron s-wave interaction has a reasonable large finite effective range of roughly $2.7\ \text{fm}$.
 We have performed calculations for the neutron polaron, a spin down neutron immersed in a background gas of noninteracting spin up neutrons, over a range of $k_F$.
-To meaningfully compare these calculations with our results for cold atoms, we plot both the Fermi and neutron polaron in Fig. \ref{fig:neutrons_vs_coldatoms} as a function of $-k_F a$, which has previously been used to contrast these distinct physical systems \cite{Gezerlis_Carlson_2008, Gezerlis_Carlson_2010}.
+To meaningfully compare these calculations with our results for cold atoms, we plot both the Fermi and neutron polaron in Fig. \ref{fig:neutrons_vs_coldatoms} as a function of $-k_F a$, which has previously been used to contrast these distinct physical systems \cite{Gezerlis:2007fs, Gezerlis:2009iw}.
 We find that in the regime of small $k_F a$, low density neutrons and weakly interacting cold atoms, the cold atomic polaron exhibits a much larger magnitude polaron energy.
 However, as the cold atomic interaction is increased and the neutron polaron system is moved to higher densities, we eventually encountered a crossover region where after a certain point it is the neutron polaron whose polaron energy has the larger magnitude.
-Comparing the neutron and Fermi polaron with one another as a function of $k_F a$ also highlights a key difference between these two systems.
-While both the unitary Fermi gas and neutron matter have large negative scattering lengths, they differ dramatically in their effective ranges.
-While the cold atoms calculations in Fig.~\ref{fig:neutrons_vs_coldatoms} are carried out at unitarity ($r_e=0$) the neutron-neutron s-wave interaction has a reasonable large finite effective range of roughly $2.7\ \text{fm}$.